gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] Connect to a OpenSSH node in a local cluster using OpenSSH.
 - [ ] Connect to a OpenSSH node in a local cluster using Teleport.
 - [ ] Connect to a OpenSSH node in a local cluster using the Web UI.
-- [ ] Connect to an Agentless node in a local cluster using OpenSSH.
-- [ ] Connect to an Agentless node in a local cluster using Teleport.
-- [ ] Connect to an Agentless node in a local cluster using the Web UI.
 - [ ] Connect to a Teleport node in a local cluster using OpenSSH.
 - [ ] Connect to a Teleport node in a local cluster using Teleport.
 - [ ] Connect to a Teleport node in a local cluster using the Web UI.
 - [ ] Connect to a OpenSSH node in a remote cluster using OpenSSH.
 - [ ] Connect to a OpenSSH node in a remote cluster using Teleport.
 - [ ] Connect to a OpenSSH node in a remote cluster using the Web UI.
-- [ ] Connect to an Agentless node in a remote cluster using OpenSSH.
-- [ ] Connect to an Agentless node in a remote cluster using Teleport.
-- [ ] Connect to an Agentless node in a remote cluster using the Web UI.
 - [ ] Connect to a Teleport node in a remote cluster using OpenSSH.
 - [ ] Connect to a Teleport node in a remote cluster using Teleport.
 - [ ] Connect to a Teleport node in a remote cluster using the Web UI.